wplib/wplib-box/FAQ.md

 Change the pertinent line.
 Press `CTRL-X` to exit the program.
 When prompted to save the buffer, press `ENTER`.
 The filename will appear.
 Press `ENTER` again.
 Then enter the command `sudo service nginx restart`.
 Visit [http://wplib.box/phpinfo.php](http://wplib.box/phpinfo.php) (or whatever domain name you have configured for the box) to verify.

+<a id="phpmyadmin"></a>
+### How do I Install PhpMyAdmin?
+We decided not to include phpMyAdmin in the core box image because it installs files for Apache that we don't need so we decided to make it optional.

+To install phpMyAdmin look for the instructions [**here**](https://github.com/wplib/wplib-box/issues/117#issuecomment-230113032).

 <a id="access"></a>
 ### How do I Get a URL to Provide Access to My Box's Site From the Internet?